Photons

 Quantum mechanics seems strange.
 It feels like our everyday experiences are normal, and quantum mechanics is a set of special rules for small things.
 It's actually the other way around.
 Quantum mechanics models the fundamental rules of reality, and our everyday experience emerges from those rules.

 Learning quantum mechanics is typically done by studying the underlying math.
 Building an intuition without the math can be confusing.
-The grey boxes below have a nonmathematical and inevitably flawed description of quantum mechanics.
-You may want to skip them.
+The sections below have a simplified nonmathematical description of quantum mechanics.

 how quantum mechanics makes predictions